 The Bible will become alive, personal, and precious as he explores it on his own.
 It is my prayer that the Bible will become our son’s most treasured possession, and favorite book.

+Focusing on gratitude helps each new stage of life feel less scary and sad.
 I am SO GRATEFUL he has the opportunity and gift of going to a safe, academically strong, public school in the United States.

 We are privileged.